-After decades of arguments for and against women's suffrage, Congress finally voted in favor of the 19th Amendment in 1919.
+After decades of arguments for and against women's suffrage, Congress finally passed the 19th Amendment in June 1919.
 After Congress passed the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
+This process is called ratification.

 Women’s suffrage had a lot of support in North Carolina.
 By the time the 19th Amendment reached the North Carolina state legislature in August of 1920, 35 other states had already ratified it.